Assistive Technology Instructor Program (ATIP)

 What can participants expect to gain from the course?

 Participants will gain an excellent knowledge of JAWS and Zoomtext, with teaching techniques for teaching those who are blind or visually impaired.
-Participants will be able to confidently configure assistive technology to meet a wide range of goals, and use a variety of help resources to maintain their skill level.
-They will learn how to create custom check lists for teaching students with varying goals, and gain organization tools for planning, implementing, and reporting their students’ training.
+All will be able to confidently configure assistive technology to meet a wide range of goals, and use a variety of help resources to maintain their skill level.
+They will learn how to create custom checklists for teaching students with varying goals, and gain organization tools for planning, implementing, and reporting their students’ training.
+After our course, all participants are able to teach both speech and magnification users.